Foreign Funding of Political Parties, Delhi HC asks Centre and ECI to respond

 BJP, Congress guilty of taking foreign funds: Delhi HC

-In a landmark judgment, the Delhi High Court has held major National political parties BJP and Congress guilty of taking foreign funding and violating the provisions of FCRA and directed the Ministry of Home Affairs (MHA) and Election Commission of India (ECI) to take action against the two parties within six months.
+Status and proceedings before Delhi Highcourt: In a landmark judgment, the Delhi High Court has held major National political parties BJP and Congress guilty of taking foreign funding and violating the provisions of FCRA and directed the Ministry of Home Affairs (MHA) and Election Commission of India (ECI) to take action against the two parties within six months.
 The judgment was announced on a petition filed in public interest by Mr. EAS Sharma, Former Secy, Govt of India, and Association for Democratic Reforms (ADR) in Delhi High Court in January 2013.
-The petitioners HAD asserted that there is a blatant violation of the Foreign Contribution (Regulation) Act, 1976 FCRA) and Representation of People’s Act, 1951 by these two major National political parties.
+The petitioners had asserted that there is a blatant violation of the Foreign Contribution (Regulation) Act, 1976 FCRA) and Representation of People’s Act, 1951 by these two major National political parties.

-It has been observed by the Court that these political parties have taken donations from Vedanta Resources, registered in England and Wales, and its subsidiaries.
+It has been observed by the Court that these political parties have taken donations from Vedanta & its subsideries, registered in England and Wales, and its subsidiaries.
 The Bench also rejected the stand taken by Ministry of Home Affairs which said that FCRA has not been violated.
-The judgment draws attention to the donations made to INC and BJP for the period up to the year 2009.
+The judgment drew attention to the donations made to INC and BJP for the period up to the year 2009.

 Petitioners in the PIL

 b) Dr. EAS Sarma, former Secretary to the Government of India

 Respondent no 2: Election Commission of India (ECI)

 a) INC and the BJP have violated Section 29B of the Representation of People’s Act 1951, which categorically prohibits them to take donations from government companies and from any foreign source.

 b) The donation of huge sums of money made by the Vedanta Group (being a foreign company) to major political parties like INC and BJP is in clear violation of the FCR Act of 1976 and the FCR Act of 2010.